-As noted in the President and Chief Executive's report the new strategy for the three years to 30 June 2025 was launched in September 2022.
+The new strategy for the three years to 30 June 2026 was launched in September 2022.

-The business plan for the first year of this strategy for the year to 30 June 2023 has been produced.
+The business plan for the second year of this strategy for the year to 30 June 2024 has been produced.

 The plans for the year ahead for each main objective in the strategy and business plan for the year are detailed below: